Episodes

 1248 - 2024 National Prep, with Rich Klein

 Dr. Beckett and Rich Klein delve into the upcoming National, sharing their experiences and strategies for maximizing the event whether attending in person or remotely.
 They also discuss the importance of having a 'wingman,' navigating deals, and the value of connectors in the sports card community.
-Security measures and logistical challenges, particularly the differences between venues in Cleveland and Chicago, are also covered.00:45 Remote Enjoyment of the National01:21 The Role of a Wingma...
+Security measures and logistical challenges, particularly the differences between venues in Cleveland and Chicago, are also covered.
+00:45 Remote Enjoyment of the National 01:21 The Role of a Wingman...

 1390